Dick Laan: Early career

 Laan was the son of Jan Cornelis Laan and the grandson of Teunis Crok, the founders of the oil and fat processing company "Crok & Laan" (since 1971 part of Unilever).
 The Laan family moved in 1902 to Bloemendaal.
 Dick Laan started working in his father's factories in Wormerveer, and was included in the company's board of directors in 1916.

 Films

-When production at this factory temporarily dwindled during the First World War, he started spending more and more time on his main hobby, filming.
-He made his first movie in 1917, and another 50 movies and documentaries followed.
+When production at this factory temporarily dwindled during the First World War, he started spending more time on his main hobby, filming.
+He made his first movie in 1917, and went on to make 50 more movies and documentaries.
 He was the first to make children's movies, filmed with children he knew from his football club, Koninklijke HFC, and the scouting club De Zwarte Pijl where he was a Scout Leader.

 In 1927 he founded the Dutch Film Collective (De Nederlandsche Filmliga) with several other directors (see: De Nederlandsche Filmliga).

 In 1929 he produced and directed the film Voetbal, the first artistic movie about the sport.
-The famous movie director Joris Ivens once stated that he had learned a lot from Dick Laan.
+The movie director Joris Ivens once stated that he had learned a lot from Dick Laan.